bokeh/bokeh/docs/bokeh/source/docs/user_guide/extensions.rst

 .. code-block:: python

     from bokeh.core.properties import String, Instance
-    from bokeh.models import HTMLBox, Slider
+    from bokeh.models import UIElement, Slider

-    class Custom(HTMLBox):
+    class Custom(UIElement):

         text = String(default="Custom text")

         slider = Instance(Slider)

-This example creates a subclass from :class:`~bokeh.models.layouts.HTMLBox` to allow the extension to integrate into the DOM layout.
+This example creates a subclass from :class:`~bokeh.models.ui.UIElement` to allow the extension to integrate into the DOM layout.
 It also adds two
 properties: